viswa2/DevOps/aws-fundamentals/README.md

 You can upload any type of file to Amazon S3, such as images, videos, text files, and so on.
 For example, you might use Amazon S3 to store backup files, media files for a website, or archived documents.
 Amazon S3 offers unlimited storage space.
 The maximum file size for an object in Amazon S3 is 5 TB.
 When you upload a file to Amazon S3, you can set permissions to control visibility and access to it.
 You can also use the Amazon S3 versioning feature to track changes to your objects over time. `All Amazon S3 buckets have encryption configured by default, and objects are automatically encrypted by using server-side encryption with Amazon S3 managed keys (SSE-S3).
 This encryption setting applies to all objects in your Amazon S3 buckets.`

+`Note:` Enable the bucket versioning can use to preserve, retrieve, and restore every version of every object stored in your Amazon S3 bucket.
+With versioning, you can easily recover from both unintended user actions and application failures.

 ## Amazon S3 storage classes ##

 With Amazon S3, you pay only for what you use.
 You can choose from a range of storage classes to select a fit for your business and cost needs.
 When selecting an Amazon S3 storage class, consider these two factors: